Article

 TMT has continued to be a strong sector throughout 2022.
 Even as the pandemic impact dwindles in the UK, the significant shift towards digital solutions has endured.
 With many sectors impacted more acutely by economic headwinds or structural issues, the TMT industry could prove to be a pillar of strength for the UK&I M&A market in 2023.

-James Ward, Corporate Finance Director at PKF Smith Cooper, commented: “When assessing the overall M&A market, sector matters.
+Our team commented: “When assessing the overall M&A market, sector matters.
 Some sectors, like retail and leisure, have additional structural issues (online competition, staffing, property costs, etc) to contend with and M&A activity is likely to be subdued.

 “However, other sectors enjoy tailwinds and so activity is significantly higher.
 An example is the fire and security sector which has seen increasing activity since Grenfell resulting in an increased awareness of legislation that obliges property owners to protect human life.
 At PKF Smith Cooper, we have a specialism in this market and have assisted on a number of sector deals that are spawned by the consolidation of this highly fragmented market.”

-David Crump, also Corporate Finance Director at PKF Smith Cooper, added: “Even within a sector there can be winners and losers.
+David Crump, Corporate Finance Director at PKF Smith Cooper, added: “Even within a sector there can be winners and losers.
 Take the restaurant sector, a specialism we’re known for on a UK-wide basis.
 During the pandemic, the fast-food operators that were already focused on delivery, or that could quickly embrace delivery, click-and-collect, and drive-thru performed fantastically – Domino’s and KFC, for example.
 Conversely, casual, and formal dining restaurants, coffee shops, and similar operations which involve much more human contact and had to close, struggled even when regulations were relaxed.”

 The consumer sector surprises on value